Understanding Machine Unlearning Through the Lens of Mode Connectivity: Mode Connectivity in Unlearning (MCU)

 \section{Mode Connectivity in Unlearning (MCU)}

-\begin{definition}[Mode Connectivity in Unlearning (MCU)] As illustrated in Figure~\ref{fig:fig1}, let \eponeun and \eptwoun denote the weights of two unlearned models of applying some unlearning procedure $\mathcal{U}$ on the original model $f_{\theta_o}$ with different configurations.
+\begin{definition}[Mode Connectivity in Unlearning] As illustrated in Figure~\ref{fig:fig1}, let \eponeun and \eptwoun denote the weights of two unlearned models of applying some unlearning procedure $\mathcal{U}$ on the original model $f_{\theta_o}$ with different configurations.
 MCU holds if there exists a path $\phi_{\theta_1' \rightarrow \theta_2'}(t)$ in parameter space that connects \eponeun and \eptwoun without yielding barriers.
 Formally, $\forall t \in [0, 1]$

-\end{definition} In MCU, ``barriers'' on the retain set $D_r$ refer to the sudden \emph{increase} of task loss $L$ (as in standard mode connectivity), while ``barriers'' on the unlearn set $D_f$ refer to the sudden \emph{decrease} of task loss.
-Eq.~\ref{eq:mcu_dr_eg} ensures that the task loss on the retain set $D_r$ remains both low and smooth along the mode connectivity curve, indicating consistent model behavior during the unlearning process.
-Similarly, Eq.~\ref{eq:mcu_df_eg} enforces a high and smooth loss on the forget set $D_f$ along the mode connectivity path.
-In other words, MCU is realized when there exists a continues path of model weights connecting the minimizers \eponeun and \eptwoun, such that performance remains high on $D_r$ and low on $D_f$ along the curve.
+\end{definition} In MCU, ``barriers'' on the retain set $\mathcal{D}_r$ refer to the sudden \emph{increase} of task loss $L$ (as in standard mode connectivity), while ``barriers'' on the unlearn set $\mathcal{D}_f$ refer to the sudden \emph{decrease} of task loss.
+Eq.~\ref{eq:mcu_dr_eg} ensures that the task loss on the retain set $\mathcal{D}_r$ remains both low and smooth along the mode connectivity curve, indicating consistent model behavior during the unlearning process.
+Similarly, Eq.~\ref{eq:mcu_df_eg} enforces a high and smooth loss on the forget set $\mathcal{D}_f$ along the mode connectivity path.
+In other words, MCU is realized when there exists a continuous path of model weights connecting the endpoints \eponeun and \eptwoun, such that loss remains low on $\mathcal{D}_r$ and high on $\mathcal{D}_f$ along the curve.

-\paragraph{Connection to Standard Mode Connectivity} In contrast to standard mode connectivity, MCU must satisfy objectives on both $D_f$ and $D_r$.
-Essentially, MCU examines whether it is possible to find a continues curve between two minimizers such that there are no significant loss barriers in \textbf{two distinct loss landscapes}--a key difference compared to standard mode connectivity, which typically considers only a single task or dataset.
-Another key difference is that in standard mode connectivity~\citep{garipov2018loss}, the minimizers \epone and \eptwo are obtained by training the model from two random initializations.
-In contrast, the minimizers \eponeun and \eptwoun in MCU are both derived from the exact same trained model $f_{\theta_o}$.\looseness-1
+\paragraph{Connection to Standard Mode Connectivity} In contrast to standard mode connectivity, MCU must satisfy objectives on both $\mathcal{D}_f$ and $\mathcal{D}_r$.
+Essentially, MCU examines whether it is possible to find a continuous curve between two endpoints such that there are no significant loss barriers in \textbf{two distinct loss landscapes}--a key difference compared to standard mode connectivity, which typically considers only a single task or dataset.
+Another key difference is that in standard mode connectivity~\citep{garipov2018loss}, the endpoints \epone and \eptwo are obtained by training the model from two random initializations.
+In contrast, the endpoints \eponeun and \eptwoun in MCU are both derived from the exact same trained model $\theta_o$.\looseness-1